 This same warning will appear in your maillog every time Postfix starts.

 I suspect that with the later versions of Postfix, the make upgrade command you just ran probably took care of this next step, but it won’t hurt to do this next step manually just to be sure.
 Run the built-in script that verifies that your configuration files are good to work with the newer version of Postfix you just installed with:

-Chances are you probably won’t see any output from the above command, which is fine.
+Chances are you probably won’t see any output from the above command except for the backward compatibility warning mentioned above, which is fine.

 However, one post-upgrade configuration change does need to be made manually.
 As of Postfix 2.11, the default method of the default master.cf now uses “unix” instead of “fifo” for the pickup and qmgr services in order to avoid periodic disk drive spin-up.
 Things will still work fine without changing, but depending on your system, making the following configuration change to the new default could speed things up for you.
 Edit /etc/postfix/master.cf and locate the lines that read: